-Wonderful College Prep Academy (WCPA) is a TK-12 WASC-accredited college preparatory charter school situated in the agriculturally relevant and growing city of Delano.
+Wonderful College Prep Academy (WCPA) is a WASC-accredited college preparatory charter school founded in 2017, situated in the agricultural community of Lost Hills.
 WCPA offers all students a longer school day and longer school year, providing a rigorous standards-aligned curricular program.
-In partnership with Bakersfield Community College, Wonderful College Preparatory Academy provides high school students with access to one of 3 Academic Pathways: Agricultural Business, Teaching and Learning, and Health Sciences, through a 4-year dual enrollment program, where upon graduation students may earn a high school diploma and an Associate degree.
-Through its commitment to ensure every student is college and career ready, WCPA has implemented a Multi-tiered System of Supports to address the academic, socialemotional, behavioral, and mental health needs of its students.
+The core features of Lost Hills include in-depth literacy instruction, a strong STEAM foundation, focus on internal assessments and access to career focused, dual enrollment.
+In partnership with Bakersfield Community College, Wonderful College Preparatory Academy provides high school students with access to the Agricultural Business Pathway, through a 4-year dual enrollment program, where upon graduation students may earn a high school diploma and an Associate's degree.
+Through its commitment to ensure every student is college and career ready, WCPA has implemented a Multi-tiered System of Supports to address the academic, social-emotional, behavioral, and mental health needs of its students.

-Currently, Wonderful College Prep Academy serves 1,900 students in grades TK-12 with demographics reflective of the community we serve: 95% Hispanic, 3% Filipino, 2% White, 7% Students with Disabilities, 30% English Learners, 0.3% Foster Youth, 0.5% Homeless Youth, and 81% Socioeconomically Disadvantaged.
+Currently, Wonderful College Prep Academy - Lost Hills serves 504 students in grades TK-11 and will expand to serve TK-12 in 2023-24 school year.
+Our student demographics are reflective of the community we serve: 97% Hispanic, 2% White, 6% Students with Disabilities, 50% English Learners, and 73% Socioeconomically Disadvantaged.